This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for gastritis:

 Your symptoms may go away without treatment.
-Symptoms caused by a toxic object such as a button battery need immediate treatment.
-You may need treatment if your symptoms are severe or become chronic.
 Treatment will depend on what is causing your gastritis.
 Your healthcare provider may recommend changes to the medicines you take.
 Medicines may be given to help treat a bacterial infection or decrease stomach acid.

 Manage or prevent gastritis:

-- Limit or do not drink alcohol.
-Alcohol can make your gastritis worse.
+- Do not drink alcohol.
+Alcohol can prevent healing and make your gastritis worse.
 Talk to your healthcare provider if you need help to stop drinking.

 - Do not take NSAIDs or aspirin unless directed.
 These and similar medicines can cause irritation.
-It may help to take NSAIDs with food, but you may not be able to take them at all.
+If your healthcare provider says it is okay to take NSAIDs, take them with food.

 - Do not eat foods that cause irritation.
 Foods such as oranges and salsa can cause burning or pain.
 Eat a variety of healthy foods.
 Examples include fruits (not citrus), vegetables, low-fat dairy products, beans, whole-grain breads, and lean meats and fish.
 Try to eat small meals, and drink water with your meals.
 Do not eat for at least 3 hours before you go to bed.